Choosing a great coffee bean can be challenging when you plan to brew some amazing coffee with a Chemex.

 • Honey.

-• Tastes fresh, without any bitter notes like caramel can sometimes give off.
+• Tastes fresh, without any bitter notes that caramel can sometimes give off.

-Amazing coffee.
-The taste is super sweet and fruity, great to brew Chemex with.
+The taste is incredibly sweet and fruity, making it great for brewing with a Chemex.
 The coffee from Ethiopia looks like this:

-If you’re interested in getting your hand on some Ethiopian coffee beans, check them out right here.
+Tip: If you’re interested in trying Ethiopian coffee beans, check them out right here.

 What does the coffee smell like?